 Also note that your deadline is probably just one of a string of deadlines our client has to make sure is on time.
 If your writing causes a delay, the domino effect will ensure that everyone else’s deadlines will be sorely affected as well.
 Don’t be the bad guy; be the professional writer with these few simple steps.

 Top 10 Invoicing & Accounting Tools For Freelancers

 Freelancers usually handle many jobs at the same time, and the client is not the only reason who...
 Read more

 1. Get and Stay Organized

-Perhaps the biggest secret of achieving deadlines is being organized.
+Perhaps the biggest secret to achieving deadlines is being organized.
 Being organized helps projects flow smoothly and progress quickly.
-The organized writer is ready to start quickly and dive into the work, without having to stop to find something important to work.
-Part of being organized is knowing where everything is e.g. the calendar, the files, the memos and reminders, the equipment, etc.
+The organized writer is ready to start quickly and dive into the work without stopping to find something important to work.
+Part of being organized is knowing where everything is e.g., the calendar, the files, the memos and reminders, the equipment, etc.

 2. Eliminate Distractions

 Aside from answering nature’s call, all other forms of distractions can be detrimental to the writing process.
 Thus, before you begin your important project, eliminate all of the minor distractions that always crop up during a deadline race.

 Inform your family that you are only to be disturbed during dire emergencies that involve spurting blood or the dead rising (flesh-eating zombies count).
 Put your phone on silent, disable your notifications, hold all incoming mail, lock yourself away from the rest of the family – you get the idea.